twobunnyrabbit/cohort-002-skill-building/exercises/05-memory-skill-building/05.01-basic-memory-setup/problem/readme.md

 ### Extracting New Memories

-- [ ] Understand the memory extraction process that happens after each response
+- [ ] Understand the memory extraction process

-  - The `onFinish` callback runs after the model responds
+The [`onFinish`](/PLACEHOLDER/on-finish) callback runs after the model responds.
+This is where new memories are extracted and saved.

-  - This is where new memories should be extracted and saved
+- [ ] Generate new memories from the conversation

+Use [`generateObject()`](/PLACEHOLDER/generate-object) to analyze the full conversation and extract memories.
+Pass it the entire [message history](/PLACEHOLDER/message-history) and existing memories:

 ```ts
 onFinish: async (response) => {